luisgdelafuente/hal149com/README.md

 ---

-**Last Updated:** Phase 2.1 Group 1 + Group 2 core functionality completed - Language switcher now works perfectly on ALL page types including individual blog posts, navigation menus, breadcrumbs, and search functionality.
-Only pagination remains (will implement when >10 posts).
+**Last Updated:** Phase 2.1 core functionality completed - Language switcher now works perfectly on ALL page types including individual blog posts, navigation menus, breadcrumbs, search functionality, and RSS feeds.
+Only 3 minor tasks remain for future implementation (pagination, tags, 404 page).
 Language switcher button design and behavior unchanged - only the logic behind it has been improved.